 Ariel rides atop a clamshell bedazzled with pearls.
 Sea horse performers used to walk behind the float.
 But unfortunately, we haven’t seen them as of late.

 Ariel waves to the crowd as she sails through.

-I almost forgot to mention The Lost Boys!
-They head up this float as they dance through, entertaining the crowd.
+The Lost Boys head up this float as they dance and entertain the crowd.